-Bilkis Bano case: Supreme Court quashes remission granted to 11 convicts by Gujarat government
+Bilkis Bano case: Supreme Court quashes remission to 11 convicts granted by Gujarat government

 The bench was hearing a group of petitions challenging the Gujarat government’s decision to grant remission to the 11 convicted men, who were released on August 15, 2022, coinciding with 75 years of India’s independence.

-The bench had reserved its judgment in the case on October 12 and directed the Centre and the state government to submit original records of the remission of sentence of the convicts.
+The court had reserved its judgement in the case on October 12 and directed the Centre and the state government to submit original records of the remission of sentence of the convicts.

+On Monday, Nagarathna stated that the Gujarat government did not have the power to pass the remission order.
+The government of the state where the trial had taken place, which in this case is Maharashtra, is the appropriate authority that can pass such orders as per Section 432 of the Code of Criminal Procedure, Nagarathna held.

+“On that short ground alone, the orders of remission has to be quashed,” the court said.
+“The competency of the State of Gujarat goes to the heart of the matter.”

+Regarding the Supreme Court’s May 2022 verdict, the bench said that one of the convicts, Radheshyam Shah, had suppressed material facts to get a favourable order, which led to the release of all 11 convicts.

+“Consequently, the May 2022 order is hit by fraud and is a nullity,” the court ruled.
+“It cannot be given effect to.
+All proceedings pursuant to the said order are vitiated.”

-During the hearing, Bano’s counsel Shobha Gupta had told the Supreme Court that the 11 men should be sent back to jail because of the barbarity of the crimes they committed.
+During the last hearing in October, Bano’s counsel Shobha Gupta had told the Supreme Court that the 11 men should be sent back to jail because of the barbarity of the crimes they committed.

 However, Justice Nagarathna had pointed out that one of the convicts argued that remission is necessary for reformation.
 “They have given us judgments in which it is said that a man should be given a chance to reform and be reintegrated into society,” she said.
 “So we have to balance the interests of both sides.”